renaissancebro/AGI-seed/examples/README.md

 This demonstrates core concepts of **emotional primitives in AI**:
 - **Uncertainty as emotional primitive** - AI experiences and expresses uncertainty through natural language
 - **Identity as gravitational system** - Uses object-oriented physics model with Experience/Belief/Identity classes to simulate identity formation through gravitational resistance
+- **Loss aversion in identity** - Models psychological asymmetry where negative experiences impact beliefs 2x more than positive ones
-- Creates more authentic and trustworthy AI interactions through embodied emotional expression
+- Creates more authentic and trustworthy AI interactions through embodied emotional expression with human-like cognitive biases